EMBASSY OF THE REPUBLIC

 Smart agriculture, being one of the emerging sectors for engagement, was highlighted by Philippine Agriculture Secretary Francisco Tiu-Laurel who was present at the Business Forum and for meetings with the business sector.

-The 2025 Global Business Club Philippine Business Forum was hosted by the Philippine Board of Investments (BOI) and the Philippine Trade and Investment Center in Seoul and organized by the Philippine Embassy in Korea, the Office of the Special Assistant to the President for Investment and Economic Affairs and The Korea Times.
+The Philippine Business Forum was hosted by the Philippine Board of Investments (BOI) and the Philippine Trade and Investment Center in Seoul and co-organized with the Philippine Embassy in Korea, the Office of the Special Assistant to the President for Investment and Economic Affairs and The Korea Times.